perk11/large-model-proxy/README.md

 4. The Stable Diffusion web UI is expected to use up to 3GB of VRAM and 30GB of RAM, while Gemma27B will use up to 20GB of VRAM and 3GB of RAM, Qwen2.5-7B-Instruct up to 18GB of VRAM and no RAM (for example's sake), and ComfyUI up to 20GB of VRAM and 16GB of RAM.
 5. Automatic1111, Gemma2, and ComfyUI logs will be in the `logs/` directory of the current dir, while Qwen logs will be in `/var/log/Qwen2.5-7B.log`.
 6. When ComfyUI is no longer in use, its container will be killed using the `docker kill comfyui` command.
 Other services will be terminated normally.
+7. Service URLs are configured as follows:
+   - **Automatic1111**: Uses the default URL template (`DefaultServiceUrl`) which resolves to `http://localhost:7860/`
+   - **Gemma27B**: Uses a custom static URL `http://gemma-proxy-server/` (no port templating)
+   - **Qwen2.5-7B-Instruct**: Explicitly set to `null`, so no URL will be generated even though a default is available
+   - **ComfyUI**: No `ServiceUrl` specified, so it uses the default template resolving to `http://localhost:8188/`

+   These URLs appear in the management API responses and make service names clickable in the web dashboard for easy access to service interfaces.

 Note how Qwen is not available directly, but is only available via OpenAI API.